 The exercise price of all incentive stock options granted under the Plan is determined in accordance with Toronto Stock Exchange guidelines and cannot be less than the Market Price on the date of the grant.
 Market Price is the volume weighted average trading price of the Company's shares on the Toronto Stock Exchange for the five trading days immediately preceding the date of the grant.
 The maximum term of each incentive stock option is five years.
-Options granted to consultants or persons providing Investor Relations Activities (as defined in the Plan) shall vest in stages with no more than 1⁄4 of such options being exercisable in any three month period.
-All options granted during Fiscal 2018, Fiscal 2017 and Fiscal 2016 vested on the date granted.
+Options granted to consultants or persons providing Investor Relations Activities (as defined in the Plan) shall vest in stages with no more than 1⁄4 of such options being exercisable in any three-month period.
+All options granted during Fiscal 2020, Fiscal 2019 and Fiscal 2018 vested on the date granted.
 Under the requirements of the Toronto Stock Exchange, all unallocated options under the Plan must be approved by the Board of Directors, including a majority of the unrelated directors and by the shareholders every three years after the institution of the Plan.
 Insiders and affiliates of insiders entitled to receive a benefit under the Plan are not entitled to vote for such approval.
+The Plan received its triennial approval in Fiscal 2020.

-The names and titles of the directors and executive officers of the Company to whom outstanding stock options have been granted and the number of common shares subject to such options as of March 14, 2019 are set forth in Table No. 8, as well as the number of options granted to directors, executive officers, employees and consultants as a group.
+The names and titles of the directors and executive officers of the Company to whom outstanding stock options have been granted and the number of common shares subject to such options as of March 26, 2021 are set forth in Table No. 8, as well as the number of options granted to directors, executive officers, employees and consultants as a group.